By the end of the Spring 2016 semester, Milne Library will no longer manage electronic reserves for faculty.

 Faculty with existing electronic reserves managed by the library can contact Corey Ha (585-245-5584) for additional help and information.

-Note: Faculty members bear the legal responsibility for complying with copyright laws and obtaining copyright permission from the copyright owner.
+NOTE: Faculty members bear the legal responsibility for complying with copyright laws and obtaining copyright permission from the copyright owner.
 Faculty must follow the Fair Use Guidelines of the Federal Copyright Law.
 Generally accepted guidelines suggest that one chapter from a book and/or one article from an issue of a journal can be used in reserves, but there are some exceptions.
-If you have questions about copyright compliance, see our additional information about copyright or contact us for further information at 245-5594 or email@example.com.

 Each semester, Milne Library staff examine the list of faculty textbook requests.
 We move any library-owned title to 4-hour reserve in order to benefit a higher number of students.
 Faculty are strongly encouraged to donate copies of textbooks for this highly circulating collection.